ashleytarifa/liquidtax.online/README.md

 ## 🧪 built with:

-- HTML + CSS (vanilla and pure, like the old days!)
+- HTML + CSS + a little bit of JS (vanilla and pure, like the old days!)
 - hosted on GitHub Pages but with my own domain!
 - made with lots of love (and some silly energy) :3